-The bachelor’s programme in Software Systems Science is based on a standard programme duration of seven semesters and leads to the conferral of the Bachelor of Science (B.Sc.) degree.
+The bachelor’s programme in Software Systems Science is based on a standard programme duration of six semesters and leads to the conferral of the Bachelor of Science (B.Sc.) degree.
 It provides wide-ranging elective options and therefore allows students to align areas of specialization with their own interests in various fields of software systems science, particularly in programming, software engineering and in complex and distributed systems.
-Portions of the programme are completed at a partner university abroad or in a foreign or internationally active domestic company.

-The degree programme is comprised of the seven module groups outlined below.
+The degree programme is comprised of the eight module groups outlined below.

 A1: Foundations of Mathematics